 • VHL

-Sequencing of the whole coding region of the 56 most relevant genes for clinical practice related to solid tumors in adults.
+Sequencing of the whole coding region of the 56 most relevant genes for clinical practice related to adult solid tumors.

 • CYP2D6